 Main Article Content

-Objectives: The study aimed to investigate the tumor angiogenic cell population that stained with CD133+ and VEGFA+ markers and its associations with circulating cancer stem cell (CD133+/VEGFR2-) population in the in peripheral blood mononuclear cells (PBMCs) of astrocytic glioma patients.
+Objectives: This study aimed to investigate the tumor angiogenic cell population that stained with CD133+ and VEGFA+ markers and its association with circulating cancer stem cell (CD133+/VEGFR2-) population in the peripheral blood mononuclear cells (PBMCs) of astrocytic glioma patients.

-Methods: A total of 22 astrocytic glioma patients were consented from Hospital Universiti Sains Malaysia.
-Tumor (n=22) were sliced and stained with CD133+ and VEGFA+ angiogenic markers and counter stained with DAPI.
+Methods: A total of 22 astrocytic glioma patients from Hospital Universiti Sains Malaysia who consented to the study were included.
+Tumors (n=22) were sliced and stained with CD133+ and VEGFA+ angiogenic markers and counter stained with DAPI.
 The circulating cancer stem cells (CD133+/VEGFR2-) in PBMCs (n=22) were quantified using FACS based on the expression of CD133 and VEGFR2 markers.
-The paired t-test and Pearson correlation was used for the data analysis.
+The paired t-test and Pearson correlation were used for the data analysis.

 COPYRIGHT.
 All rights reserved.
 No part of this journal may be reproduced, copied or transmitted, in any form or by any means, electronic, mechanical, photocopying, and recording or otherwise without proper written permission from the publisher.
 Any opinion expressed in the articles are those of the authors and do not reflect that of the University of Malaya, 50603 Kuala Lumpur, Malaysia